jelic98/random_php/README.md

 ### Blog

-Complete blog website written in PHP and MySQL
+Complete blog website written in PHP and MySQL.